Authentic Lessons for 21st Century Learning

 Engage

-Students examine photographs of lake water at macro and micro scales and then create an initial model to explain how phytoplankton growth affects water clarity.
+Students examine photographs of lake water at macro and micro scales, then create an initial model to explain how phytoplankton growth affects water clarity.

 Explore